MelvinMallari/computer-science-notes/algs-ds-notes.md

 ```
 ## 140 Word Break II
 * dynamic programming
-* we recursively explore the rest of the word after there is a match, if there is letters left in s to explore
+* recursively explore rest of the word after word match, if letters left in s to explore
 * if match, then append the word with a space to all the matches
   * as we backtrack up the recursive calls, then we append matched words a long the way (with breaks/spaces)
 * as backtrack up we will memoize the result